ONSdigital/application-profile/README.md

 ## Thinking on Editions, Scheduled Revisions, and Version

-1. ASSUMPTION: All datasets are subject to revisions
+1. ASSUMPTION: All datasets are subject to correction

     All newly published `dcat:datasets` should be included in a `dcat:DatasetSeries` as this provides structure for revision without introducing new resources when a revision becomes necessary; this allows for `dcat:CatalogRecords` to point to a `dcat:DatasetSeries` without needing to be updated should a revision happen..